 - A statement about insulating the arbitrator from the parties.
 To protect the integrity of the arbitration, the AAA will facilitate and channel communication between the arbitrator and the involved parties.

 - A designated procedure for serving notices.
 While subject to the rules that are used in that particular type of case, most often notices will be served to parties by regular members to the last known address.

 - A section giving power over to the arbitrator to equitably decide the matter so that appropriate relief has been achieved.

 - The allowing for ex parte hearings which take place when a party was given due notice but did not show up at the agreed upon time and place.

 If you need help with a simple dispute resolution clause, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.